emqx/blog/en/202003/emqx-authentication-1-mqtt-connection-authentication-based-on-mysql.md

 #### Disable  anonymous authentication

-EMQ X enabled anonymous authentication by default.
+EMQX enabled anonymous authentication by default.
 Once the authentication function is enabled, the device can connect normally even when the database does not query the data, and the connection will be refused only when the data is queried and the password is incorrect.

 Open the `etc/emqx.conf` configuration file and disable anonymous authentication: